wacncontent/CustomizeTool/output/articles/batch/batch-parallel-node-tasks.md

 <properties
-   pageTitle="Maximize Batch node use with parallel tasks | Microsoft Azure" description="Increase efficiency and lower cost by using fewer compute nodes while running concurrent tasks on each node in an Azure Batch pool" services="batch" documentationCenter=".net"
+   pageTitle="Maximize Batch node use with parallel tasks | Windows Azure" description="Increase efficiency and lower cost by using fewer compute nodes while running concurrent tasks on each node in an Azure Batch pool" services="batch" documentationCenter=".net"